 Urbanista.org has been designed by &&&, London, a design agency reclaiming graphic design in the purest form as a powerful tool to intuitively communicate across all platforms.
-It is presented in Beta format in this initial phase, and feedback responding to the webzine and the project is welcomed.

-Urbanista.org invites contributions from suitably qualified specialist writers based around the world.
+Urbanista.org invites contributions from suitably qualified specialist writers and practitioners based around the world.
 If you have an idea for a feature you would like to discuss, please contact us at firstname.lastname@example.org with a 300 word outline of what you have in mind and a 300 word bio.

 “It is wonderful that there is a website like Urbanista.org that focusses on current topics about urbanism on so many different levels.
 Questions concerning the future of the city, sustainability in cities, geographical, political and social changes are of course issues that all architects and planners need to keep abreast of and it is particularly interesting to see the attention that is given on Urbanista.org to conferences and news about the latest urban topics, with in depth analysis by Lucy Bullivant.
 It will no doubt create excellent spin-off for further discussions within the field as attention for the platform grows”.